bigmountainstudio/What-is-new-in-SwiftUI-WWDC24/data-frameworks.md

 Aidan

-yeah.
+Yeah.
 So you can’t create relationships between models that span boundaries between stores?

 Rishi V (Apple)

-That is correct
+That is correct.

 Aidan
 Ok thanks.
 While that makes sense, it’s kind of a bummer.

 Aidan
 Thank you for your response!

 Leon
 Is this likely to be a feature for a later release?
 I suppose the only way to achieve inMemory ‘Only’ entities is mark all attributes as Transient? (somehow this is a question :))

 Rishi V (Apple)

-The in-memory entity could not be related to other entities, then it could exist in an configuration by itself
+The in-memory entity could not be related to other entities, then it could exist in an configuration by itself.

 ----

 @John
  asked:
 I want to build a collection of SwiftUI apps that share access to the same CoreData (and CloudKit) stack.
 I want to ensure the CoreData Schema is consistent across the apps, so I plan to break out the CoreData Schema into a swift framework that is shared among the apps.
 Would I be able to use SwiftData with this use case, and are there any limitations?
 1 reply

 WWDC Bot